Jesus and Laws

 While tithing is a valid biblical model for voluntary giving to the church to support the preaching of the gospel, this verse does not support the view that Jesus here confirmed the ongoing validity of old covenant law.
 Those who hold this interpretation overlook the context in which Jesus said these words.

-Jesus was speaking to an audience who were under the old covenant.
+Jesus was speaking to people who were under the old covenant.
 This covenant applied to them, and God required them to live by its terms.
 Verse 23 records part of Jesus’ condemnation of Pharisaic legalism (see the entire chapter).
 Among other things, the Pharisees were meticulous about fulfilling the letter of the law in their tithing, but ignored the weightier matters of the law.
 Yes, they should have been tithing as commanded in the Mosaic covenant, but they should have also been showing such things as love, justice and mercy.

 Another illustration of Jesus commanding a person to fulfill the requirements of the Law of Moses is found in Mark 1:40–43.
 In this instance, Jesus healed a leper and said to him: